juanca/blog/README.md

 customize the display structure with additional buttons and icons;
 implement some behavioral states (e.g. keeping track of what has been typed);
 and, finally, populate the component from stored database values.
+User interfaces (and their implementations) have the potential to explode in complexity.
+This article hopes to illustrate different architectural techniques to contain logic into orthogonal systems in order to lower cognitive overhead.

 ### Useful terminology

-- **component** is either a function that returns JSX or a instance of `React.Component`.
+- A **component** is either a function that returns JSX or an instance of `React.Component`.
-React provides a component for every known HTML node.
+Note: React provides a component for every known HTML node.
 - **JSX** represents the hierarchy of components (which includes regular HTML DOM nodes).
 JavaScript code is injected into the markup with curly braces (i.e. `{someJavaScriptExpression}`).
-- **props** are the required and optional arguments to a component.
+- The **props** expression is the key-value argument to a component.
+This object represents required and optional properties.
-- **propTypes** are the types of each argument to a component.
+- The **propTypes** validations are the types of each key-value pair in `props` to a component.
+These validations are only meant provide immediate feedback to a developer using a component (and all `propTypes` code is stripped out of the production version of a React application).
-- **store** is the storage manager which contains are all known data (either backend (model data) or frontend (UI states)).
+- A **store** is a key-value object which contains all shared data (i.e. model data and UI states).
-- **side effects** are any possible changes to different parts of the system.
+- **Side effects** are any possible changes to different parts of the system.

+### Assumptions

+This article assumes common knowledge of JavaScript modules -- how to export a module, how to avoid exporting a private function, etc.

+Testing strategies will be abstract.

+Styling will be avoided for this article?
+Future article will discuss different strategies.

 ## Presentational Component

 A presentational component is known as **stateless** or **pure** because it is derived entirely from the `props` passed into it.
-Given this simplicity of this data flow, it is guaranteed that no other UI components will be affected by the inclusion of a presentational component.
+Given the simplicity of this data flow, it is guaranteed that all other UI components will be unaffected by the inclusion of a presentational component.
-A presentational component is known as **functional** because it has no side effects and it always returns the same things given a set of props -- or more easily, it is quite literally just a JavaScript function instead of a `React.Component` subclass.
+A presentational component is known as **functional** because it does not have any side effects and it always returns the same HTML markup given a set of props.

 Let's consider a text field component with two basic requirements: